-I recently shared with Agency Post six of the worst habits I see agencies make all the time.
+I recently shared with HubSpot’s Agency blog six of the worst habits I see agencies make all the time.
 Breaking them would not only make proposals easier to write but they'd also be more effective at what they’re meant to do -- win you more business.

 Breaking these bad habits would make writing proposals not only easier but also more effective at what they’re meant to do -- win you more business

-You can read the list below, or click here to read it on the Agency Post blog.
+You can read the list below, or click here to read it on the HubSpot blog.

 Bad Habit #1: You leave writing a proposal to the last minute

 There are dozens of reasons why people leave proposal writing to the last minute.
 Most have to do with paying clients coming first.
 Many are just thinly veiled attempts at procrastination.

 Staring at a blank page can be scary.
 All writers, even the greats, procrastinate to avoid the fear of starting.
 But this kind of writing (actually, most kinds of writing) is easier when you start sooner and break it into shorter, multiple sessions.

 Use the first session to get some ideas down on paper, set your purpose (see Bad Habit #2), make notes about what you want to highlight.
 Don’t fret -- it’s only a set of notes.
 It doesn’t have to be perfect.
 In fact, it can be an abomination.
 Every first draft is.